-INSURANCE QUESTIONS: Whether or not having a guest in sanctuary could create risk for the congregation financially is nearly always a question that arises logically during the exploration and discernment process.
-Questions often revolve around particulars of insurance coverage: If the guest were to cause a fire, would damages be covered?
-If ICE broke down a door in pursuit of your guest, would insurance replace it?
+INSURANCE QUESTIONS: Whether or not having a guest in Sanctuary could create risk for the congregation financially is nearly always a question that arises logically during the exploration and discernment process.
+Questions often revolve around particulars of insurance coverage.

-It's important to review a copy of your actual policy (not the summary), and consult with an attorney or insurance agent to find out if they see anything that could preclude or exclude coverage.
-If you choose to inform the insurance agent of your plans for sanctuary, you may want to frame it in the context of the congregation's mission, e.g. "we are living out our faith by providing a safe space for someone in need.
+If your congregation is concerned about insurance questions, you can first review a copy of your actual policy (not the summary), and consult with an attorney or insurance agent to find out if they see anything that could preclude or exclude coverage.
+If you choose to inform the insurance agent of your plans for Sanctuary, you may want to frame it in the context of the congregation's mission, e.g. "we are living out our faith by providing a safe space for someone in need.
 Is there anything we should change in our current coverage?"